Apollo Ghost Review

-The neon phosphorescence of the deck LEDs are so bright that they're almost glaring.
+This neon phosphorescence of the deck LEDs are so bright that they're almost glaring.
 Plus, it just looks downright cool.

-However, the low positioning of the front lights means that there's room for improvement when it comes to illuminating the road in front of you.
+However, the low positioning of the lights means that there is room for improvement when it comes to illuminating the road in front of you.
 Take the Apollo Phantom, for example, it has a super bright headlight positioned high up on its stem to beam light far in front of you.
 If you want to ride at night on the Ghost, I recommend investing in a high-mounted headlight with some real power behind it.
 Not only is this functional, but it’ll also help to keep you safe.

 Foldable Handlebars for Enhanced Portability

 Like its key-start ignition, the inclusion of folding handlebars on the Ghost is akin to finding gold dust where you least expect it.
-This is especially the case with performance scooters, which are more likely to favor bulky and unwieldy frames over any kind of manageability.
+This is especially the case with performance scooters, which are more likely to favour bulky and unwieldy frames over any kind of manageability.

 Given its weight, the Ghost isn’t going to win any awards for its portability, but its folding handlebars bump it up the list.
 This is because they dramatically reduce the amount of space this scooter takes up when folded, shrinking its dimensions down to a surprisingly compact 50.5 (l) x 9.3 (w) x 21 (h) inches.
-This makes storage a heck of a lot easier, whether it’s in the trunk of your car or a corner of your apartment.
+This makes storage a heck of a lot easier, whether it’s in the boot of your car or a corner of your flat.